Pulumi Operations

 Disable interactive mode for all commands.

-It seems that if used without --yes, it fails:
+It seems that if used without --yes

-error: --yes must be passed in to proceed when running in non-interactive mode
+pulumi update --non-interactive --stack my-org/my-project/my-stack error: --yes must be passed in to proceed when running in non-interactive mode

 --yes

 Automatically approve and perform the update after previewing it.
-It is sufficient to use it with --non-interactive.
+It is sufficient to use it with --non-interactive

 Authentication and Login